 - stomach upset, vomiting

 - barbiturate medicines for sleep or treating seizures

 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

 - medicines for depression, anxiety, or psychotic disturbances

 - medicines for sleep

 - some antibiotics like ciprofloxacin, gentamicin, imipenem, vancomycin

 How to Use chlorpheniramine

 Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
+Do not cut, crush or chew this medicine.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.

 Patients over 60 years old may have a stronger reaction and need a smaller dose.